SpeakInCode/laravel-uikit/README.md

 3. Update the `proxy` and `host` to use your local domain in the `webpack.mix.js` file within the `.browserSync()` method.

-4. Install dependencies: `npm install browser-sync@2.24.7 browser-sync-webpack-plugin uikit vue-template-compiler`
+4. Install dependencies: `npm install browser-sync uikit --dev`

+5. Run `npm run dev` to compile files.

 5. Run `npm run watch` to compile and watch files.